 About me

 My name is Alex Wiltshire.
-I’m senior narrative editor at Mojang, where I focus on storytelling for Minecraft, working on novels, comics, an animated TV series, and much more.
+I’m narrative director for entertainment at Mojang, where I focus on storytelling for Minecraft, working on novels, comics, an animated TV series, and much more.

 I have written a few books.
 My latest is Making Videogames, which examines the art and science of game art and is illustrated with screenshots by the incomparable DeadEndThrills.
 I edited two videogame histories, Britsoft: An Oral History and Japansoft: An Oral History (now on its second edition), wrote Home Computers: 100 Icons that Defined a Digital Generation, and several books about Minecraft.